 People, in general, are terrible at finding flaws in research that reinforces their views but excellent at spotting flaws in research that challenges those views.
 When two sides are locked in a trench-warfare “my research says A” vs “my research says B” kind of thing, that’s often because the research being cited on both sides is flawed.

 Society is a very complex system.
 Creating civilian review boards might reduce police use of force.
 That would be good, but maybe police do their job less aggressively and crime goes up.
 Or maybe police don’t like being reviewed and you have to raise salaries to keep enough employed.
-I suspect the tradeoff is positive, but that’s an empirical matter, not something I can just assert as obvious.
+I personally suspect the tradeoff is positive, but that’s an empirical matter, not something I can just assert as obvious.
 A conversation about “are police biased?” crowds out these questions.

 A third advantage of interventions is that it’s easier to convince someone about them, and you don’t need to resolve culture-war to do it.
 Consider policing again.
 Here are some of the policy suggestions I’ve seen:

 - Increase / decrease the number of police officers.

 - Increase / decrease prison sentences for certain crimes.

 - Hire more mental-health workers to work in collaboration with police.

 - Eliminate qualified immunity.

 - Make more records on use of force public.

 - Require officers to de-escalate or exhaust alternatives before resorting to force.